Artur-Nayman/Daily-Commit/README.md

 ---

-🤖 Think of this bot as my very own automated personal marketer — tirelessly promoting me 24/7, no coffee breaks needed!
+🤖 Think of this bot as my very own automated personal marketer — tirelessly promoting me 24/7, with no coffee breaks ☕

 ---